kean/articles/2021-03-24-concurrency.markdown

 I've been designing classes as Actors in Objective-C since [GCD](https://developer.apple.com/documentation/DISPATCH) was added in iOS 4.
 I'm designing Swift classes as Actors now.
 And I can't wait to start designing them using a formal actor model.

+> While the formal definition seems a bit complicated, you can simply think of an actor as a class with some private state and an associated *serial* dispatch queue[^7].
+The only way to access the state is to do it on the serial queue.
+It ensures there are never any [data races](https://en.wikipedia.org/wiki/Race_condition#Data_race).
+{:.info}

+[^7]: It appears that the actual implementation in Swift won't be using dispatch queues.
+I'm also curious to learn more about a lighter-weight implementation of the actor runtime mentioned in the Swift Evolution proposal that _isn't_ based on serial `DispatchQueue`.

 I designed most of the user-facing components in Nuke that has to be thread-safe as actors: `ImagePipeline`, `ImagePrefetcher`, `DataLoader`.

 ### ImagePipeline

 [`ImagePipeline`](https://github.com/kean/Nuke#image-pipeline) is the main component you interact with as a user to fetch images.
 It has to be fast because you often use it during scrolling, and it has to be thread-safe.
 The pipeline (or most of it in the current iteration) is designed as an actor.
-All you need to do to implement it is create a [`DispatchQueue`](https://developer.apple.com/documentation/dispatch/dispatchqueue) and perform work exclusively in a critical section provided by it.

 ```swift
 /// Not the actual implementation, just a demonstration